 Has Mindhunter been renewed for season 3?

-A spokesperson for Netflix told Entertainment Weekly: “He [Fincher] may revisit Mindhunter again in the future, but in the meantime felt it wasn’t fair to the actors to hold them from seeking other work while he was exploring new work of his own.”
+A spokesperson for Netflix quickly clarified that director David Fincher “may revisit” Mindhunter in the future, but for the moment he “felt it wasn’t fair to the actors to hold them from seeking other work while he was exploring new work of his own”.

 When will Mindhunter season 3 start filming?